oc-ulos/ulos-2/README.md

 ## Building

+#### Building ULOS 2 is only necessary for developers.
+Users should use the installer - see 'installation' below.

 **Clone this repository with `--recursive`.**

 This repository's submodule configuration assumes you have registered an SSH key with GitHub.
 If you have not done so you will not be able to clone the repository.